marie678/Projet-Mise-en-prod-3A/README_new_features.md

 ## Code

-- tested quality of code (imports in order)
+- tested quality of code (imports in order, pep8 coding conventions, typing, ...)

 - created more functions and put them in a unique folder,

-- structured the functions folder more (unique script -> 2 folders and 6 scripts with different functionality for more visibility)
+- structured the functions folder better (unique script -> 2 folders and 6 scripts with different functionality for more visibility)

 - more parametrizaion with YAML file